 had been contemplated before it was not until 1908 that Alfred Canning

-Between early 1908 and 1910 Canning had set up a total of 52 wells between
+Between early 1908 and 1910 Canning had set up a total of 52 wells

-the route Canning was eventually brought out of retirement in about
+partial attempts to resurrect the route Canning was eventually brought

-the early 1930's until the 1950's the route was used fairly regularly, with the last cattle passing through in
+From the early 1930's until the 1950's the route was used fairly regularly, with the last cattle passing through in

 it is hard to imagine the first motor vehicle used the Canning Stock